Skip to content

 Figure 1: Example energy system with two loads.

-In the example you can see different Siteopt components.
-They have been described in the table below.
+In the example you can see different SiteOpt components.
+Let's see what they mean.
+Look at the table below.

 Component Example icon Description